soham-shee/EventWeb-Prodigy/readme.md

-Detailed event information: We provide detailed information on each event, including the date, time, location, host, and subevents.
+Detailed event information: We provide detailed information on each event, including the date, host, and subevents.

-User accounts: Users can create an account on our website to save events they're interested in attending, and receive updates on those events.
+Search bar: Our website includes a search bar that allows users to filter out events based on their preferences, such as name or event organizer.

-Mobile-friendly: Our website is designed to be mobile-friendly, so users can access the information they need from their smartphones or tablets
+Mobile-friendly: Our website is designed to be user-friendly, so users can access the information they need from their smartphones or tablets.

 ## Authors

 - [@Akkaldevi Saivinayak](https://www.github.com/riskyhomo)